Aleks Çaçi: Literary career

-As a result of his revolutionary activities as well as his writings, in 1936 he was isolated in the city of Berat for two years by King Zogu's regime. Çaçi was an active member of the war for independence from foreign oppression.
-Since the early days of the organization he worked in the editing group of "Kushtrimi i Lirise"(Battle cry of Freedom) where he published many articles, poems and prizes.
-Aleks Çaçi was also in charge of another newspaper, "Trumpeta Clirimtare" (The Freedom Trumpet) that used to be published in wartime in the Kurvelesh region in south Albania.
+As a result of his revolutionary activities as well as his writings, in 1936, he was isolated in the city of Berat for two years by King Zogu's regime. Çaçi was an active member of the war for independence from foreign oppression.
+Since the early days of the organisation, he worked in the editing group of "Kushtrimi i Lirise"(Battle cry of Freedom) where he published many articles, poems and prizes.
+Aleks Çaçi was also in charge of another newspaper, "Trumpeta Clirimtare" (The Freedom Trumpet) which used to be published in wartime in the Kurvelesh region in south Albania.

-After the war he worked in many newspapers and literary magazines.
-He spent many years in China as writer and publicist during the time when Albania had close relationships with Maoist China.
-For work and creative merits Çaçi was awarded by the Congress of that time with the order of "Flamuri i Kuq i Punes"(Red flag of Work) of the First Degree.
+After the war, he worked in many newspapers and literary magazines.
+He spent many years in China as a writer and publicist during the time when Albania had close relationships with Maoist China.
+For work and creative merits, Çaçi was awarded by the Congress of that time with the order of "Flamuri i Kuq i Punes"(Red flag of Work) of the First Degree.
 He published many books and worked in "Lidhia e Shkrimtareve" (The league of writers) until his death in 1989.
-Towards the 1980s he retired in a smart fashion from the political life in Albania which was eating countless intellectual heads for the pleasures of Enver Hoxha.
+Towards the 1980s, he retired in a smart fashion from the political life in Albania, which was eating countless intellectual heads for the pleasures of Enver Hoxha.
 This was a time of instability with the political assassinations and/or suicides and mass arrests of intellectual figures that plagued the country in the 1980s.
-During the last 15 years of his life he detached himself from the political arena as the corruption became rampant and the ideals of communism crumbled under the weight of ruthless dictatorship.
+During the last 15 years of his life, he detached himself from the political arena as corruption became rampant and the ideals of communism crumbled under the weight of ruthless dictatorship.